 - Much harder to clean thanks to all that ash

 If you like to be in control, then a gas BBQ is for you.
 They're easy to light, reach the right temperature for cooking quickly and you can adjust the heat whenever you need to.
-Gas BBQs are also easier to clean than charcoal.
+The best gas BBQs are also easier to clean than charcoal.
 However, they're more expensive and you won't get that distinctive smoky flavour.
 Here are the pros and cons of gas BBQs to help you choose:

 Benefits of gas BBQs